jfmatth/K8s-flux/README.md

 All HELM values should be kept in the helm values.yaml file, and not overriden in the flux YAML files, unless absolutely necessary.
 This allows you to run helm charts directly w/o flux

+## Folders
+Charts - Holds all HELM charts to be used for AIM
+- aim-dev - development on DO cluster
+- aim-k8sprod - production copy on DO cluster, mimics current VM code-base
+- aim-laptop - laptop chart for proper ingress name, etc

+cluster-local - FLUX local cluster definitions (not used much)

+cluster-production - FLUX production Digital Ocean charts / etc.

 ## Install Helm Operator CRD (all environments)
 Using https://docs.fluxcd.io/projects/helm-operator/en/stable/get-started/quickstart/